tensorflow/tfjs-core/docs/tutorials/intro.md

   // model based on the loss value returned by your loss function.
   // It handles all the backpropogation and weight updates. const cost = optimizer.minimize(() => {
-    // Make a prediction using the current state of the model
     // Any variables used in this inference function will be optimized
     // by the optimizer.

-    const prediction = inference(data);
+    // Make a prediction using the current state of the model const prediction = inference(data);

     // Compute loss of the current model and return it.
+Calculating this loss
+    // should involve the variables we are trying to optimize.
+    //
-    // Once returned the optimizer will adjust the network
+    // Once we return the less the optimizer will adjust the network
     // weights for our next iteration.
     return loss(groundTruth, prediction);
   }, returnCost);